 Dario Colazzo

 The attention will be on machine learning technique for dimension reduction, clustering and classification, whose underlying implementation techniques are transversal and find application in a wide range of several other machine learning algorithms.
 For some of the studied algorithms, the course will present techniques for a from-scratch map-reduce implementation, while for other algorithms packages like Spark ML will be used and end-to-end pipelines will be designed.
-In both cases algorithms will be analysed and optimised on real life data sets, by relaying on a local Hadoop cluster, as well as on a cluster on the Amazon WS cloud.
+In both cases algorithms will be analysed and optimised on real life data sets.

 References:

-– High Performance Spark – Best Practices for Scaling and Optimizing Apache Spark
+- High Performance Spark; Best Practices for Scaling and Optimizing Apache Spark, Holden Karau, Rachel Warren, O’Reilly

 Machine learning with kernel method